andrei-zgirvaci/blog/ckmuommx200kf5us18ygj6r27.md

 ![verbs.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1617024259549/d78TGqN1q.png)

-Also, you noticed probably that I added **Levered knowledge in ...**.
+Also, you noticed probably that I added **Leveraged knowledge in ...**.
 This is basically telling what technologies you gained knowledge in while working at this company.
 It will also expand the keywords on your résumé, which will increase your chances to get through the [ATS](https://en.wikipedia.org/wiki/Applicant_tracking_system) scan.
 WIN-WIN 😁

 # Education